Ilya-Potapow/movie-catalog/README.md

 - section selection by popular / top / await;
 - can add movies to the collection;
-- the collection is saved in local storage;
+- collection is saved in local storage;
 - search movies by keyword;

 For the API to work correctly - use vpn ✌